Democrat Candidate Kannan Srinivasan Faces Criticism for Strategic Moves to Senate District 32

 Local residents have expressed mixed reactions.
 Some see his efforts as ambitious and potentially beneficial if he can bring resources and attention to the district.
 Others, however, view his moves as a red flag, calling into question his authenticity and dedication to local issues.

-Srinivasan has moved from the Algonkian District to the District 26 when he won the seat for House of Delegates.
+Srinivasan has moved from the Algonkian District to the House of Delegates District 26 when he won the seat for House of Delegates.
 Algonkian District does not sit inside the House of Delegates District 26.
 As shown from his voter registration records, he only relocated a few days before the election began for House of Delegates 26.

 Srinivasan then moved a new address in the last two months.
 The address is so new that the map imagery hasn’t been updated with the new houses yet.